lu1and10/Ewald-Splitting-with-Prolates/README.md

 In summary: set a sensible `rcoulomb`, choose `ewald_rtol` for your **force** accuracy needs (typically `1e-3`–`1e-4`), pick `pme_order` = 4 or 5, and leave the rest to ESP’s internal autotuning.

+## Overall accuracy of MD simulations

+The overall accuracy of molecular dynamics (MD) simulations is influenced by several sources of error: modeling (force-field and parameterization), system preparation and input files, and numerical error from the time integrator and related algorithms.
+Even though our implementation ensures that forces are evaluated to the requested tolerance at each time step, the fidelity of the trajectory is ultimately constrained by these factors and by other components of the original GROMACS code base (e.g., integrators, constraints, thermostats).

 # Citing

 If GROMACS-ESP is useful in your work, please star this repository and cite both the software and the reference below.